dansmyers/CSProjectStudio/README.md

 Grading for this course will also be different from your previous classes.

 I'm proposing to **ungrade** this class.
 There will be no marks, points, or letter grades on the work you complete.
-Instead, you will complete the reflective self-assessments and I will write provide you with written feedback in the form of process letters at the end of each sprint.
+Instead, you will complete the reflective self-assessments and I will provide you with written feedback in the form of process letters at the end of each sprint.

 At the end of the semester, **you will decide what grade you should receive**, based on a detailed assessment of the work you've completed during the course.
 Yes, you read that correctly.
 Go back and read it again.